calroc/joypy-gui/vui/README.txt

     viewer.
 This shouldn't happen.

 Done:
+- Redirect stdout to "print" to the log.
 - Initial contents for JOY_HOME.
 - Pause/Break to open a trap viewer (in case you close them all.)
 - "shutdown" signal to tell PT to commit outstanding changes.